Skip to Content

 Hundreds of Millions Won Since 1993

 If you or a loved one have sustained a brain or head injury as the result of another party’s negligent or careless actions, you may be entitled to compensation.
-At Politis & Matovina, P.A., we put over a century of combined experience to work for our clients who have suffered traumatic brain injuries.
-Our Daytona Beach traumatic brain injury attorneys work diligently to help you understand your rights for seeking compensation for your losses and handle every aspect of the compensation recovery process, including gathering evidence, obtaining witness testimony and settlement negotiation.
-Should a settlement prove impossible or against your best interests, we are prepared to take your case to court to pursue a favorable judgment.
+At Politis & Matovina, P.A., we has over 100 years of experience helping people like you get the money they deserve.
+Our Daytona Beach traumatic brain injury attorneys handle everything from start to finish, including gathering evidence and fighting for you in court.

 Is a Concussion a Traumatic Brain Injury?